UnityOfFairfax/selenium-wiki/Ruby-Bindings.md

 ## Firefox

-Ruby currently includes support for Legacy FirefoxDriver (used in Firefox versions < 48), and the new [geckodriver](https://github.com/mozilla/geckodriver#readme).
-As of Selenium 3.x, Geckodriver is the default implementation.
+Ruby currently includes support for Legacy `FirefoxDriver` (used in Firefox versions < 48), and the new [`geckodriver`](https://github.com/mozilla/geckodriver#readme).
+As of Selenium 3.x, `Geckodriver` is the default implementation.
 If you want to use the Legacy Driver with an older version of Firefox you can do:

 ```ruby
 capabilities = Selenium::WebDriver::Remote::Capabilities.firefox(marionette: false)
 Selenium::WebDriver.for :firefox, desired_capabilities: capabilities
 ```

 Both implementations allow you configure the profile used.
-The examples below, however, are for GeckoDriver.
+The examples below, however, are for `GeckoDriver`.

 ### Adding an extension